lukaszkorecki/oreo/README.md

 - system definitions end up being somewhat dynamic so it's hard to see the final shape of a system
 - a lot of configuration defined in a config map managed by Areo ends up being just initialization values for Components anyway so why not combine the two
-- "Clojure is just functions and data"
+- "Clojure is just functions and data" - this cleans up your configuration to be truly that

 ### So it's like [Integrant](https://github.com/weavejester/integrant)?